Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Experiments

 \section{Experiments}

 In this section, we evaluate our model on images with different scales, backgrounds, and textures.
-We performed four sets of experiments: {\bf (Q1)} to show the robustness of WECapsule, we compare its performance with five strong capsule baselines on affine transformations using, MNIST \cite{lecun1998gradient}, CIFAR-10 \cite{krizhevsky2009learning}, and additionally SmallNORB \cite{lecun2004learning} dataset; {\bf (Q2)} to demonstrate the lightweight and applicability of our capsule, we combine it with SOTA CNN backbones for different tasks, including classification on ImageNet \cite{russakovsky2015imagenet}, CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning}, semantic segmentation on ISIC-2018 \cite{codella2019skin}, and image matching on Aachen \cite{sattler2018benchmarking} dataset; {\bf (Q3)} we also show the computation cost of the proposed model against several capsule baselines; {\bf (Q4)} in addition, we conducted an ablation study to evaluate the impact of different factors on the overall performance of our model.
+We performed four sets of experiments: {\bf (Q1)} to show the robustness of HGWCapsule, we compare its performance with four strong CapsNet baselines on affine transformations using, MNIST \cite{lecun1998gradient}, CIFAR-10 \cite{krizhevsky2009learning}, and SmallNORB \cite{lecun2004learning} datasets; {\bf (Q2)} to demonstrate the lightweight and applicability of our capsule, we combine it with SOTA CNN backbones for different tasks, including classification on ImageNet \cite{deng2009imagenet}, and CIFAR-100 \cite{krizhevsky2009learning}, semantic segmentation on Pascal voc \cite{everingham2015pascal}, ISIC-2018 \cite{codella2019skin}, object detection on COCO \cite{chen2015microsoft}, and image matching on Aachen \cite{sattler2018benchmarking}; {\bf (Q3)} we also show the computation cost of the proposed model against several capsule baselines; {\bf (Q4)} we conducted an ablation study to evaluate the impact of different factors on the overall performance of our model.